Step-growth polymerization: Advances in step-growth polymers

 The driving force in designing new polymers is the prospect of replacing other materials of construction, especially metals, by using lightweight and heat-resistant polymers.
-The advantages of lightweight polymers include: high strength, solvent and chemical resistance, contributing to a variety of potential uses, such as electrical and engine parts on automotive and aircraft components, coatings on cookware, coating and circuit boards for electronic and microelectronic devices, etc. Polymer chains based on aromatic rings are desirable due to high bond strengths and rigid polymer chains.
+The advantages of lightweight polymers include high strength and resistance to solvent and other chemicals, contributing to a variety of potential uses, such as electrical and engine parts on automotive and aircraft components, coatings on cookware, coatings and circuit boards for electronic and microelectronic devices, etc. Polymer chains based on aromatic rings are desirable due to high bond strengths and rigid polymer chains.
 High molecular weight and crosslinking are desirable for the same reason.
-Strong dipole-dipole, hydrogen bond interactions and crystallinity also improve heat resistance.
+Strong dipole-dipole interactions, hydrogen bonds, and crystallinity also improve heat resistance.
 To obtain desired mechanical strength, sufficiently high molecular weights are necessary, however, decreased solubility is a problem.
-One approach to solve this problem is to introduce of some flexibilizing linkages, such as isopropylidene, C=O, and SO_{2} into the rigid polymer chain by using an appropriate monomer or comonomer.
-Another approach involves the synthesis of reactive telechelic oligomers containing functional end groups capable of reacting with each other, polymerization of the oligomer gives higher molecular weight, referred to as chain extension.
+One approach to solve this problem is to introduce of some flexibilizing linkages, such as isopropylidene, C=O, and SO2 into the rigid polymer chain by using an appropriate monomer or comonomer.
+Another approach involves the synthesis of reactive telechelic oligomers containing functional end-groups capable of reacting with each other; polymerization of the oligomer gives higher molecular weight, referred to as chain extension.